 Considerations - In 2018, the Province announced support for the growth of small-scale agrifood business on farms by enabling property tax changes to be made at the local level.
-This initiative will provide municipalities with the flexibility to tax the first \$50,000 of assessed value of qualifying value-added and commercial activities on farms at a rate that is 75 per cent lower than the commercial or industrial tax rate that would otherwise apply.
-To support a level playing field with larger processors and off-farm businesses, this treatment will be limited to on-farm processing and commercial facilities that are assessed below \$1 million.
+This optional tax policy initiative provides municipalities with the flexibility to tax the first \$50,000 of assessed value of qualifying value-added and commercial activities on farms at a rate that is 75 per cent lower than the commercial or industrial tax rate that would otherwise apply.
+To support a level playing field with larger processors and off-farm businesses, this treatment is limited to on-farm processing and commercial facilities that are assessed below \$1 million.
 This is a part of Ontario's plan to encourage job growth in the agriculture sector and support rural economies.
-The sub-class for small-scale on-farm business initiative is an optional program that single and upper-tier municipalities have the option to adopt.